 While camel crickets do not usually bite people, they do have chewing mouthparts that can cause damage to materials such as fabrics or clothes.
 Cave crickets are not poisonous and are more often seen as a scary nuisance more than anything.

-How To Get Rid of Cave Crickets
+How To Get Rid of a Cave Cricket Infestation

 - Eliminating moisture in basement areas by using a dehumidifier